 Students are grouped in classes according to their levels.
-Levels are determined through a series of tests done during their first day and will be further assessed in formal classes through examinations, homework, attendance and standing.
+Levels are determined through a series of tests done during their first day and will be further assessed in formal classes through examinations, homework, attendance, and standing.

 1. I can’t find an agency in our country.
 Can I directly communicate with Monol for my registration?

 Yes.
-You can always contact us for your inquiries and registration.
+You can always contact us with your inquiries and registration.
 We will entertain all your queries on procedures and make the necessary arrangements for your study program.
 Just send us an email at email@example.com.